 - + The organization shall adopt and use an approved identity proofing and registration process. - + The process shall begin with initiation of a National Agency Check with Written Inquiries (NACI) or other Office of Personnel Management (OPM) or National Security community investigation required for Federal employment.
 This requirement may also be satisfied by locating and referencing a completed and successfully adjudicated NACI.
-At a minimum, the National Agency Check (NAC) shall be completed before credential issuance.
+At a minimum, the FBI National Criminal History Check (fingerprint check) shall be completed before credential issuance.
+Beginning with Part 2, Identity credentials issued to individuals without a completed NACI or equivalent must be electronically distinguishable from identity credentials issued to individuals who have a completed investigation.
 Appendix C, Background Check Descriptions, provides further details on NAC and NACI. - + The applicant must appear in-person at least once before the issuance of a PIV credential. - + During identity proofing, the applicant shall be required to provide two forms of identity source documents in original form.
 The identity source documents must come from the list of acceptable documents included in Form I-9, OMB No. 1115-0136, Employment Eligibility Verification.
 At least one document shall be a valid State or Federal government-issued picture identification (ID). - + The PIV identity proofing, registration and issuance process shall adhere to the principle of separation of duties to ensure that no single individual has the capability to issue a PIV credential without the cooperation of another authorized person.